fight233/DThouse_cxd/documentation20/en/08.connector/docs.md

 ### Continuous query interface

-TDengine provides time-driven real-time stream computing APIs.
+DThouse provides time-driven real-time stream computing APIs.
 You can perform various real-time aggregation calculation operations on tables (data streams) of one or more databases at regular intervals.
 The operation is simple, only APIs for opening and closing streams.
 The details are as follows:

 - `TAOS_STREAM *taos_open_stream(TAOS *taos, const char *sql, void (*fp)(void *param, TAOS_RES *, TAOS_ROW row), int64_t stime, void *param, void (*callback)(void *))`